-For many moms, breastfeeding is easy and joyful, but from our patients we often hear, “I didn’t realize breastfeeding could be this hard” and “How does anyone do it without help?”
+For many, breastfeeding is easy and joyful, but from our patients we often hear, “I didn’t realize breastfeeding could be this hard” and “How does anyone do it without help?”
 There is nothing strange about needing help to breastfeed!
-For generations, mothers, sisters, aunts, and friends have provided this knowledge and support.
+For generations, close family and friends have provided this knowledge and support.
 Now they may be far away or have little personal experience with breastfeeding.

 What do we help with?